CodeTanzania/majifix-docs/get-started.md

 ### Majifix facebook messenger bot

-Majifix facebook messenger bot is designed to create more social engagement by allowing citizens to submit problems to the Majifix platform through Facebook Messenger's interface without downloadin the actual app.
+Majifix facebook messenger bot is designed to create more social engagement by allowing citizens to submit problems to the Majifix platform through Facebook Messenger's interface without downloading the actual app.

 See source code [repository](https://github.com/CodeTanzania/facebook-majifix-bot).